nixworks/public/news/2011/04/3/index.md

 ##### Guido Westerwelle
 ### [Guido Westerwelle, the Foreign Minister of Germany, resigns as leader of the Free Democrats following recent poor electoral performances. ](/news/2011/04/3/guido-westerwelle-the-foreign-minister-of-germany-resigns-as-leader-of-the-free-democrats-following-recent-poor-electoral-performances.md)
-_Context: Guido Westerwelle, Free Democratic Party (FDP), Foreign Minister of Germany_
+_Context: Free Democratic Party (FDP), Foreign Minister of Germany, Guido Westerwelle_

 ##### Water quality
 ### [Among the rising concerns about the water quality in Hanoi's Hoan Kiem Lake, its giant sacred turtle is captured for study and (possibly) medical treatment. ](/news/2011/04/3/among-the-rising-concerns-about-the-water-quality-in-hanoi-s-hoa-n-kiao-m-lake-its-giant-sacred-turtle-is-captured-for-study-and-possibly.md)